-Restraining orders keeping a spouse from giving away or selling property, taking out loans in both your names, or taking your name off insurance policies.
+Restraining orders keeping a spouse from getting rid of property, taking out loans in both your names, or taking your name off insurance policies.

-Orders for temporary maintenance (alimony), attorney’s fees, or use of your property, such as house or car.
+Orders for maintenance (alimony), attorney’s fees, or use of your house or car.

 Order that one spouse can live in the house and the other cannot.

-If there is an emergency, you may need the court protection of an Immediate Restraining Order right away.
-The judge often enters this order without giving the other spouse any notice.
-(Your spouse will have a chance later to have a hearing where the judge will decide whether to continue the order.)
+If there is an emergency, you may need an Immediate Restraining Order right away.
+The judge can enter this without giving your spouse notice.
+(Your spouse later can have a hearing.
+The judge decides there if the order will continue.)

-is taking large amounts of money out of your accounts or selling/hiding property
+Is taking a lot out of your accounts or selling/hiding property.

-If you file a Motion for Immediate Restraining Orders, you do not need to file a Motion for Temporary Family Law Orders.
+If you file for Immediate Restraining Orders, you do not need to file for Temporary Orders.

-Yes.
-Unlike a final Divorce Order, the court can change a Temporary Family Law Order any time before your divorce is final.
-To ask the court to change a temporary order, you file another Motion for Temporary Family Law Orders
+Yes, any time before your divorce is final.
+To ask the court to change a temporary order, you file another Motion for Temporary Family Law Orders.

 What if my spouse has hurt me?

-If you have been a victim of domestic violence, or have been threatened with harm, consider asking for a Domestic Violence Protection Order.
-You can do this anytime.
-You may also ask for a permanent protection order as part of the final orders in the divorce.
+If you are afraid that your spouse may hurt/threaten you, the court can issue special orders to help protect you.
+If you have been a domestic violence victim, or your spouse has threatened you, you can ask for a Domestic Violence Protection Order anytime.
+You can also ask for a permanent protection order as part of the final divorce orders.